Alicja-Malinowska/ColourPerfect-e-commerce/testing.md

   * If correct login and password are given, user is logged in, redirected to the homepage (or a page they tried to access and required user to be authenticated), and a success messaged appears
   * When 'Forgot password' link is clicked, a user is taken to the password reset page and asked for their email address, next an email is sent with a link to reset password
   * After typing new password twice, the password is changed and user can login with new password
-  * If user is logged in in theor Google account and wants to sign in with Google, they are logged in as soon as they click the button, otherwise, they are taken to the Google login screen when they have to login and then they are redirected back to the ColourPerfect page
+  * If user is logged in their Google account and wants to sign in with Google, they are logged in as soon as they click the button, otherwise, they are taken to the Google login screen when they have to login and then they are redirected back to the ColourPerfect page

   * **Logout**